Our state-of-the-art sweat analysis service helps athletes uncover their unique hydration needs and electrolyte balance.

 Step 3: Calculating How Much to Drink per Hour

-• Your goal is not to lose more than 1.5% body weight lost (BWL)
+Your goal is not avoid losing more than 1.5% body weight lost (BWL)

 Step 3: Hydration Strategy

-You may find it difficult to drink more than 2 oz at a time, so you need to break up your total amount into 15, 20, or 30 minute intervals to make it easier for you to hydrate correctly.
+You may find it difficult to drink more than 60 mL at a time, so you need to break up your total recommended amount into 15, 20, or 30 minute intervals to make it easier for you to hydrate correctly.

 Gulp Hydration Strategy?